19 August 2022

-Prior knowledge and skills required from students: At least a B.Sc student in Environmental or Natural Sciences, Environmental or Civil Engineering, Educational, Health or Social Sciences.
+Prerequisites of the course include: Prior knowledge and skills required from students: At least a B.Sc student in Environmental or Natural Sciences, Environmental or Civil Engineering, Educational, Health or Social Sciences.

-Learning outcomes: Apply the skill learned in the analysis of social, environmental, and economic aspects of water, food and energy Nexus.
+Apply the skill learned in the analysis of social, environmental, and economic aspects of water, food and energy Nexus.

 Apply the skills learned to be the agents of change at the personal level and in the society to achieve long-term sustainability in the water, sanitation, food and energy Nexus.

 Collaborate with students and other course participants with varied experiences and perceptions and from different socio–economic, geopolitical and climatic zones through assignments and group works.

 EUR 0: Participation in the Summer School courses is free of charge, but students are responsible for covering their own meals, accommodation and travel costs as well as possible visa costs.